Henrygb/Shiny-car-clustering/README.md

 Click **[here for ui.R](https://github.com/Henrygb/Shiny-car-clustering/blob/master/car_cluster/ui.R)** and **[here for server.R](https://github.com/Henrygb/Shiny-car-clustering/blob/master/car_cluster/server.R)** code.

+**Becaue the shinyapps.io have become sporadically unavailable after the peer-assessment time started, I have since added screengrab images below showing what the application shows whan the website is working, with different positions of the slider and different checkboxes checked.**

 The application is a visual invitation to slide the slider and click on the checkboxes, and then to see how the dendrogram and clusters of cars change.
 For those who prefer to read more, it says *"Note: This Shiny app runs Ward hierarchical clustering